discreetlogcontracts/dlcspecs/Protocol.md

 sides will use to compute fees in the funding transaction, as described in the [transaction specification](Transactions.md).

-`contract_maturity_bound` is the nLockTime to be put on CETs. `contract_timeout` is the nLockTime to be put on the refund transaction.
+`cet_locktime` is the nLockTime to be put on CETs. `refund_locktime` is the nLockTime to be put on the refund transaction.

 #### Requirements